 - Being worried about travelling somewhere by yourself is totally normal – we understand.
 The good thing for solo female travellers is that you can always plan before you travel and ask for advice on female travel groups.
-The Facebook group Girls Love Travel is a great place to ask fellow females what sort of stuff they got up to in Aruba; you may even be able to meet up with a likeminded lady whilst you’re there!
+The Facebook group Girls Love Travel is a great place to ask fellow females what sort of stuff they got up to in Aruba; you may even be able to meet a travel buddy whilst you’re there!

 - Let people know what you’re up to.
 The staff at your accommodation, guesthouse or resort buddies you might’ve met by the pool, your friends and family back home – tell people when you’re going out and what you’ve been doing.
 It’s good to be social and a good way to keep the ‘solo travel blues’ at bay.
 Remember: solo travelling doesn’t have to mean going off-grid.

 - Ask at your accommodation if you need some advice.
 Could be about where you should be going, what you should be doing, and what areas of the island (or the area you’re staying in) are safe.
 They’ll most likely know some good spots for you to check out that won’t be in your guidebook.

 The Active Roots Zipper Scarf is your run-of-the-mill infinity scarf but with a hidden pocket that's big and sturdy enough for a night's cash, your phone, a passport and (hell with it) some snacks too!

 Being one of the safest islands in the Caribbean, Aruba is going to be totally fine for solo female travellers: you are going to feel pretty safe here.
 There aren’t drunken nights, or much partying to speak of at all, so if you’re all good to chill, Aruba is the destination for you.